 Changing Point of Impact Up or Down - If you want to change your point of impact up, simply maintain control of you rifle and lean back into the sticks.
 If you want to change your point of impact down, simply maintain control of you rifle and lean into the sticks.

 How does the Bridge Top Stay On?
 When you fold the sticks up to walk with them, the leather bridge top is held in place by the scissoring action of the two top wood portions.

 Intuitive design that is easier to adjust; there are no buttons under tension that all have to be pushed in at the same time, or sleeve you have to carry to make them longer or shorter.

 Heavy-duty construction and two points of contact make them extremely rigid.

-Lighter weight: Less than 3 pounds.
+Lighter weight: Approximately 3.5 pounds.

 Quieter: No hollow aluminum tubes to conduct sound.

 Compact: Shorter when taken apart; the longest section of our XL model is only 38” long.